What is Sustiva and how is it used?

 Advise patients to take SUSTIVA every day as prescribed.
 If a patient forgets to take SUSTIVA, tell the patient to take the missed dose right away, unless it is almost time for the next dose.
 Advise the patient not to take 2 doses at one time and to take the next dose at the regularly scheduled time.
 Advise the patient to ask a healthcare provider if he/she needs help in planning the best times to take his/her medicine.

 SUSTIVA must always be used in combination with other antiretroviral drugs.
 Patients should be advised to take SUSTIVA on an empty stomach, preferably at bedtime.
 Taking SUSTIVA with food increases efavirenz concentrations and may increase the frequency of adverse reactions.
 Dosing at bedtime may improve the tolerability of nervous system symptoms [see DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].
 Healthcare providers should assist parents or caregivers in determining the best SUSTIVA dosing schedule for infants and young children.

 Nervous System Symptoms

 Patients should be informed that central nervous system symptoms (NSS) including dizziness, insomnia, impaired concentration, drowsiness, and abnormal dreams are commonly reported during the first weeks of therapy with SUSTIVA [see WARNINGS AND PRECAUTIONS].
 Dosing at bedtime may improve the tolerability of these symptoms, which are likely to improve with continued therapy.
 Patients should be alerted to the potential for additive effects when SUSTIVA is used concomitantly with alcohol or psychoactive drugs.
 Patients should be instructed that if they experience NSS they should avoid potentially hazardous tasks such as driving or operating machinery.

-Patients should be informed that serious psychiatric symptoms including severe depression, suicide attempts, aggressive behavior, delusions, paranoia, and psychosis-like symptoms have been reported in patients receiving SUSTIVA [see WARNINGS AND PRECAUTIONS].
+Patients should be informed that serious psychiatric symptoms including severe depression, suicide attempts, aggressive behavior, delusions, paranoia, psychosis-like symptoms and catatonia have been reported in patients receiving SUSTIVA [see WARNINGS AND PRECAUTIONS].
 If they experience severe psychiatric adverse experiences they should seek immediate medical evaluation.
 Patients should be advised to inform their physician of any history of mental illness or substance abuse.